pfhaupt/progkurs/rust-beginner/session 03/solutions.md

-# Solutions for Arrazs and Vectors
+# Solutions for Arrays and Vectors

 ## Solution for Exercise 1: Reverse Order Array
 ```rust